The interactive forms and account tools use JavaScript. Core page content is included in the HTML of this page; for help, email support@theravoca.com.

 If you've lived through something traumatic and it's still affecting you, therapy is one of the most effective ways to heal.
 Trauma and PTSD respond well to several evidence-based therapies, and most people who complete trauma treatment see a meaningful reduction in symptoms.

-This guide walks through what trauma treatment usually looks like, which therapies have the strongest research support, what to expect, what it costs in Idaho, and how to find a trauma-trained therapist in Idaho.
+This guide walks through what trauma treatment usually looks like, which therapies have the strongest research support, what to expect, and how to find a trauma-trained therapist in Idaho.

 What trauma and PTSD treatment usually involves